Who is eligible now for the vaccine in Nevada?

 If your body develops an immune response—the goal of vaccination—there is a possibility you may test positive on some antibody tests.
 Antibody tests indicate you had a previous infection and that you may have some level of protection against the virus.
 Experts are currently looking at how COVID-19 vaccination may affect antibody testing results.

-No. There is no scientific evidence that the vaccine could impact fertility.
-Because COVID-19 mRNA vaccines are not composed of live virus, they are not thought to cause an increased risk of infertility, first or second trimester loss, stillbirth, or congenital anomalies.
+There is no scientific evidence that the vaccine impacts fertility.
+Because none of the authorized COVID-19 vaccines contain live virus, they are not thought to cause an increased risk of infertility, first or second trimester loss, stillbirth, or congenital anomalies.

 Additionally, since the vaccine is not a live virus, there is no reason to delay pregnancy attempts because of vaccination administration or to defer fertility treatment until the second dose has been administered.